paulrentschler/phpmybackup/readme.md

 - backups are contained to a folder named by the date (yyyy-mm-dd format)
 - creates a file with the structure of each table
 - creates a file with the data of each table
-- files areP tarred and gzipped after the backup
+- files are tarred and gzipped after the backup
-- files can be GPG encrypted
+- files can be optionally GPG encrypted
+- individual tables can be excluded from the backup
 - pruning script provided to limit the number of backups retained